Age-related Macular Degeneration

 Age-related Macular Degeneration Treatment Options

-There is no available cure for an end-stage AMD, and there’s no way to reverse the effects of the disease.
-Treatment widely depends on the stage of the disease, and it is usually available in cases of dry AMD.
+There is no available cure for end-stage AMD and there is currently no way to reverse the effects of the disease.
+Treatment widely depends on the stage of the disease and is most commonly available in cases of dry AMD.
 However, moderate forms of wet AMD can also be treated.

 Treatment for Dry AMD

-High doses of antioxidants have promising results in clinical trials to prevent the progression of dry AMS.
-Other nutrients may also play a role, especially zinc but also lutein, copper, vitamin E, vitamin C, and zeaxanthin.
+High doses of antioxidants have shown promising results in clinical trials to prevent the progression of dry AMD.
+Other nutrients may also play a role, especially zinc, but also lutein, copper, vitamin E, vitamin C, and zeaxanthin.

 Treatment for Wet AMD

-In wet AMD, treatments should be directed at preventing further growth of the blood vessels.
+In wet AMD, the primary goal is preventing further growth of the blood vessels.
 This is done using drugs such as Eyelea, Avastin, Lucentis, or Visudyne.
 Photodynamic Therapy can also be used in some cases.

 It’s the right time for clearer vision